IkerValdelvira/TFG_PRAFAI/README.md

 The new items to be predicted must be introduced in a **CSV file** delimited by comma (**,**).
 The first column (index) must be the ID of the new item.
 A template and example of this CSV file is available at: [new_items_template.csv](https://github.com/IkerValdelvira/TFG_PRAFAI/blob/master/templates/new_items_template.csv) and [new_items_example.csv](https://github.com/IkerValdelvira/TFG_PRAFAI/blob/master/templates/new_items_example.csv).

-Following image shows the structure of a CSV file with the new items to be predicted ([new_items_example.csv](https://github.com/IkerValdelvira/TFG_PRAFAI/blob/master/templates/new_items_example.csv)):
+Following image shows the structure of a CSV file with some new items to be predicted ([new_items_example.csv](https://github.com/IkerValdelvira/TFG_PRAFAI/blob/master/templates/new_items_example.csv)):

 ![alt text](https://github.com/IkerValdelvira/TFG_PRAFAI/blob/master/images/new_items_example.png?raw=true)